Federal Falls Walk Near Orange (Beautiful Waterfall and Scenery)

 Federal Falls

-Federal Falls is located in the steep volcanic basalt landscape of Mount Canobolas, and more than often there isn’t actually much water falling down the cliff.
+Federal Falls is located in the steep volcanic basalt landscape of Mount Canobolas, and more often than not, there isn’t actually much water falling down the cliff.

-As such, it’s best to go there after a period of decent rainfall to make the hike more worthwhile.
-That said though, the walk itself is also very enjoyable, so it’s always a win in our books.
+As such, it’s best to go there after some decent rainfall to make the hike more worthwhile.
+However, the walk itself is also very enjoyable, so it’s always a win in our books.

 Base of Federal Falls